shapeshift/CAIPs/CAIPs/caip-24.md

 #### Multiple Native Asset Reference Definition

-The Asset Reference format for cosmos chains is the base denomination of the asset in the current chain_id.
+The Asset Reference format for Cosmos chains is the base denomination of the asset in the current chain_id.

 #### IBC Asset Reference Definition